Most recent kernel where this bug did not occur: None

 >But first we need pci_enable_wake hook into ACPI to enable GPE.

->David, I thought you have a patch for this, can you repost to the list and get it merged?
+>David, I thought you have a patch for this, can you repost to the list and get

 In the ACPI GPE based PME case, drivers should call pci_enable_wake once the wakeup bit is set, and the corresponding ACPI platform hook should enable the wakeup GPE as a result rather than only setting the wakeup flags for the corresponding ACPI device.